-9 RAIL FREIGHT CORRIDOR Rhine-Danube

-An overview of the deadlines of the IMs/ABs on the Corridor from the different Network Statements) is listed below.
+An overview of the dead is listed below. lines of the IMs/ABs on the Corridor from the different Network Statements)

-IM/AB IM/AB Deadline
+IM/AB Deadline

 SNCF Réseau 30 days before the train run

-DB Netz 30 days before the train run
+DB InfraGO 30 days before the train run

-SZCZ At the moment of placing request
+SZCZ For annual TT requests (including late path requests) no later than on the deadline for submitting Late Path Requests on SZCZ network (2nd September 2024), for other requests before capacity allocation.

 ŽSR 30 days before the train run

 ÖBB-Infra Until 30 days before the train run At least with the introduction of the desire if the time is shorter

 MÁV/GYSEV/VPE 10 days before the train run

 CFR 30 days before the train run